 There are many sakura trees in Mizumoto Park where you are free to picnic either on the grass or on picnic tables spread around the park.
 My favorite activity is to bike or walk around the park during the sakura season and watch the joy of the families scattered all over the park enjoying their day with their families.
 Mizumoto Park is so large (228.000 acres) that it never really feels too crowded – not even during the sakura season.
-Thanks to the size of Mizumoto Park and its rather national park like atmosphere – I always enjoy the sakura experience in Mizumoto a little more as it really makes you feel truly out in the nature – a rare feeling for urban parks.
+Thanks to the size of park and its forest like atmosphere – I always enjoy the sakura experience in Mizumoto Park a little more as it really makes you feel truly out in the nature.
+There are no urban/building views to interfere with the nature scenery – a rare feeling for urban parks.

-There are also barbecue areas in the park that you can freely use.
-Day camping is a favorite activity in the park during sakura season.
+There are also barbecue areas that you can freely use.
+Day camping is among the favorite park activities during the sakura season.
 Given the size of the park, if you want to explore each area – bringing your bike may be the best option.

 Mizumoto Park is also home to a very large pond in addition to small ones where you can experience the lotus flowers in July.
-Although Ueno Park is the more popular spot for lotus flowers with its very large pond, you may also want to give a try to the small one in Mizumoto Park where you can observe these beautiful flowers without any crowds.
-One of my favorite activities in July is to bike early to the park and watch the progress of the lotus flowers throughout their very short season.
+Although Ueno Park is the more popular spot for lotus flowers with its very large pond and central location, you may also want to give a try to the small one in Mizumoto Park where you can observe these beautiful flowers without any crowds.
+One of my favorite activities in July is to bike to the park in the early morning everyday and watch the progress of the lotus flowers throughout their very short season.

 Access to Mizumoto Park